JenniBeadle/paratextmanual/docs/Training-Manual/00-Whats-new.md

 Paratext Live uses a couple of servers.

--   Paratext 8, 9.0 and 9.1 use a server called Internet (secondary) WCF and Paratext 9.2 uses Internet (primary) AMQP.
+-   Paratext 8, 9.0, 9.1 (and 9.3) use a server called Internet (secondary) WCF
-:::info
+-   Paratext 9.2 (and 9.3) use Internet (primary) AMQP.

+:::tip
--   *This is why you can't use Paratext Live with 9.2 and 9.1 at the same time*
+This is why you can't use Paratext Live with 9.2 and 9.1 at the same time.
 :::
 -   In Paratext 9.3 when you start Paratext live you choose what server you want to use.
     -   **Internet (primary)**, which is 9.2 and 9.3.